 Elements of modern international law existed before creation of the Westphalian system in 1648.
-Ancient philosophers, the Romans, and their heirs believed in "natural law," a higher law of nature that controlled all human endeavors, and to which all are bound, even kings and rulers.
-An expression of this concept is found in the term ius gentium, meaning a principle of universal application that all follow because it has been independently discovered by application of reason, a "natural law."
-Our contemporary use of the phrase "human rights," examined in this context, becomes for us a form of natural law or ius gentium, and a fundamental principle of international order.
+Ancient philosophers in Greece and Rome articulated a concept of "natural law," a higher law of nature that controls human endeavors and to which all are bound, even kings.
+An expression of this concept is found in the term jus gentium (law of nations), meaning a principle of universal application that all follow because it has been independently discovered by application of reason, a "natural law."
+Our contemporary use of the phrase "human rights" examined in this context is a form of natural law or jus gentium and remains a fundamental principle of international law.25